-This operates from Monday to Thursday with Friday being a 'flexible' day with a tuck shop selling cakes and crisps available to the children.
+This operates from Monday to Thursday with Friday being a 'flexible' day when children can bring a small snack for break time.

 SCHOOL MEALS

 Provision is made in school for hot meals and sandwiches to be eaten.
 Children in the Infant class receive a hot meal as part of the Universal Infant Free School Meals.